Two dogs have been surrendered by their owner and will be destroyed after mauling sheep and poultry in the Bay of Islands.

 ''Otherwise I'd be burying sheep again,'' she said.

-The man whose sheep was killed lost a ewe and six chickens three weeks earlier.
+The man whose ewe was killed in a dog attack lost another ewe plus six chickens three weeks earlier.

 The dogs are understood to have come from a property on SH10.

 Council environmental services manager Rochelle Deane said two dogs had been surrendered for destruction by their owner.

 Once the investigation was complete animal management staff would decide whether to take any further action.

 She confirmed the latest attack was related to earlier incidents.